DevOpsHiveHQ/dynamic-devops-roadmap/README.md

 For that reason, almost every day, I see people struggling on their way to start as fresh/junior DevOps engineers or even progress in their early career years in general.
 They usually follow some `linear` roadmap like [roadmap.sh/devops](https://roadmap.sh/devops).
 But still, they cannot land their first job or straggle a lot when they find one!
 And sadly, many of them eventually give up!

-For more details about the problem aspects, please read: [Your DevOps learning roadmap is broken! - Career](https://tech.aabouzaid.com/2023/06/your-devops-learning-roadmap-is-broken.html).
+For more details about the problem aspects, please read: [Your DevOps learning roadmap is broken!](https://tech.aabouzaid.com/2023/06/your-devops-learning-roadmap-is-broken.html).

 ## The Solution